 - Engage support from supervisors, subordinates and peers in meeting organizational goals;

 - Balance strategic, financial, operational, quality and interpersonal responsibilities;

 - Participate in research.

-The MSN in Healthcare Leadership program offers numerous advantages over other business or health care administration degree programs.
+The Healthcare Leadership program offers numerous advantages over other business or health care administration degree programs.
 These advantages include:

 - An online learning environment dedicated to nursing professionals and flexible to support all types of professional work schedules.

 - A learning environment with students comprised of nursing professionals from a diverse variety of nursing experience and backgrounds.

-- A team of Vanderbilt University dedicated MSN in Healthcare Leadership faculty that represent a combined 150 years of nursing clinical, executive leadership and educational experience in private and public healthcare settings.
+- A team of Vanderbilt University dedicated Healthcare Leadership faculty that represent a combined 150 years of nursing clinical, executive leadership and educational experience in private and public healthcare settings.